|

 • E*Trade and tastytrade offer brokerage accounts with access to multiple asset classes.

-• Advanced trading software for self-directed clients is available at either brokerage firm.
+• Advanced trading software for self-directed traders is available at either brokerage firm.

-Do you need pro-level software to ramp up your trading?
-If so, E*Trade and tastytrade are worth considering.
-Before opening an account with either firm, take a look at our research.
+Do you need pro-level tools to step up your trading?
+If so, E*Trade and tastytrade are worth a look.
+Before opening an account at either firm, review our findings below.

 Cost